WhatAPhantasia/UkaHub/Updates/Shells/hammock_buddies/readme.txt

 TERMS:

-feel free to modify the shell (feel free to ask me for the psd!) you can include this in your distributed ghost, but don't do NOT use for commercial work, please! do not claim as your own work. please keep the credit below in the readme.
+- feel free to modify the shell (feel free to ask me for the psd!)
+- you can include this in your distributed ghost, but don't
+- do NOT use for commercial work, please!
+- do NOT claim as your own work. please keep the credit below in the readme.

-Hammock Buddies Shell, by WhatAPhantasia https://whataphantasia.github.io/projects/ukagaka
+Hammock Buddies v0.9.0, by WhatAPhantasia https://whataphantasia.github.io/projects/ukagaka

 --------